2025 Updates

 • Evaluating our policies and prioritizing strategic goals given our financial constraints.

-What have you done to limit the property tax increase?
+What have you done to limit the property tax increase in 2026?

-City administration has gone through a series of intensive budget reduction and efficiency exercises over the past decade to keep tax increases as low as possible.
-It’s part of our normal processes to find cost savings and efficiencies.
-Since 2015, these efforts have resulted in a cumulative savings of 1.9 billion dollars and reduced our required tax increases by 21.5%.
+Administration has completed a series of budget reduction and efficiency exercises over the past decade to keep tax increases as low as possible without significantly impacting services.
+Since 2015, these efforts have led to a cumulative savings of $1.9 billion.

-In spring 2025, Council reduced the tax increase by 0.4% for both 2025 and 2026.
-This is a result of changes in the provincial budget that partially restore Grants in Place of Taxes (GIPOT) payments.
+• In Spring 2025, Council reduced the tax increase by 0.4% for both 2025 and 2026.
+This was made possible due to the province restoring Grants in Place of Taxes (GIPOT) payments.
 GIPOT is the program that provides municipalities a grant in place of property taxes for Government of Alberta properties (e.g. the Alberta Legislature).

 Budget Process